simon-r-watson/SophosCentral/README.md

 This module is tested on PowerShell 7.1, it should work down to Windows PowerShell 5.

+## Saving Credentials

+It is recommended to use a service such as Azure Key Vault to store the client id/secret.
+See [Azure Key Vault Example](./AzureKeyVaultExample.md) for an example implementation

 ## Example - Sophos Central Customer - Get Alerts

 ``` powershell